ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/ana-calvi-hunter-vinyl.markdown

 section1-content: "<p>Produced by Nick Launay at Konk Studios in London with some\
   \ further production in LA, the album was recorded with Anna's band - Mally Harpaz\
   \ on various instruments and Alex Thomas on drums - with the addition of Adrian\
-  \ Utley from Portishead on keys and Martyn Casey from The Bad Seeds on bass.</p>\r\
+  \ Utley from Portishead on keys and Martyn Casey from The Bad Seeds on bass.</p>\n\
-  \n<p>Hunter is the embodiment of the feeling of truly letting go.
+  <p>Hunter is the embodiment of the feeling of truly letting go.
 For the songwriter\
   \ and virtuosic guitarist, it was a catharsis, an opportunity to be more truthful\
-  \ than ever!</p>\r\n<p>If you can't wait to listen her brand new hits!
-Enter the\
+  \ than ever!</p>\n<p>If you can't wait to listen her brand new hits!
+Enter the form\
-  \ form below for a chance to win this amazing album, Hunter on vinyl edition!</p>"
+  \ below for a chance to win this amazing album, Hunter on vinyl edition!</p>\n"
 entry-title: "Win Anna Calvi Hunter vinyl edition!"
-entry-content: "Enter the draw to win Anna Calvi Hunter vinyl edition by completing\
+entry-content: "<p>Enter the draw to win Anna Calvi Hunter vinyl edition by completing\
-  \ the form below before 23:59 on 5th of October 2018."
+  \ the form below before 23:59 on 5th of October 2018.</p>\n"
 has-winner: false
 prize-description: "Anna Calvi Hunter vinyl edition"
 special-conditions: "Multiple entries are allowed up to one every day."